Stochastic Gradient Descent for Barycenters in Wasserstein Space: SGD for closed-form Wasserstein barycenters

+{ Notice that, if all the matrices $\{A_m:m\in\text{supp}(\Pi)\}$ share the same eigenspaces, then the barycenter is pseudo associative as it is in fact associative.
+In case these matrices do not necessarily share the same eigenspaces, and $\tilde m$ is Gaussian, it is still possible to give conditions under which the barycenter is pseudo associative: as we have already mentioned, this property holds in the setting of \cite{chewi2020gradient} under conditions of uniform boundedness and uniform positivity of covariance matrices. }

+{\bf Acknowledgments } We thank two anonymous referees for their valuable comments and questions that motivated some improvements of our results and of the presentation of the paper.
 This work was partially funded by the ANID-Chile grants: Fondecyt-Regular 1201948 (JF) and 1210606 (FT); Center for Mathematical Modeling ACE210010 and FB210005 (JF, FT); and Advanced Center for Electrical and Electronic Engineering FB0008 (FT).